 - 3.Provide analysis to prospective employers in need of expertise in the MENA region.

-Successful passing of the EET Entrance Exam with a minimum score of 600 is required (p.
-66 general catalogue), students’ undergraduate GPA of 3.0 minimum, work experience, letters of recommendation, motivation for a career and leadership are all taken into consideration.
-The Faculty may require the GRE exam for non-NDU students, and the following prerequisite courses may be required of non-major applicants.
+Successful passage of the EET Entrance Exam with a minimum score of 60 is mandatory.
+Additionally, students must have a minimum undergraduate GPA of 3.0.
+Factors such as work experience, letters of recommendation, and motivation for a career and leadership are all considered.
+The faculty may necessitate the GRE exam for non-NDU students, and non-major applicants may be required to complete the following prerequisite courses.

 - 1.MA in Political Science: IAF 211, POS 201, POS 210 or equivalent by petition.

 - 2.MA in Public Administration: PAD 201, POS 201, POS 210 or equivalent by petition.

 - 3.MA in International Affairs and Diplomacy: IAF 211, IAF 321, POS 201 or equivalent by petition.

 - 4.MA in International Affairs and Diplomacy - International Law Emphasis: IAF 211, IAF 401, POS 442.

 Students seeking an MA in GIR must meet the University graduation requirements

 and complete one of the following two options of course work in addition to a

 comprehensive written and oral examination, or successful completion of 30 credits